ayshu-ash/Weather-Analytics-Dashboard/README.md

   * **Energy Demand:** Assists utility companies in predicting surges in cooling or heating needs by tracking upcoming temperature spikes.

   * **Inventory Management:** Helps retail businesses adjust stock for items like umbrellas or cooling drinks based on 72-hour weather shifts.

+## Limitations:
+  * Currently limited to a 72-hour forecast however, the Star Schema is built to scale to 14-day premium data instantly.

+  * Provides real-time snapshots only.
+A future iteration would involve connecting a SQL Database to perform Year-over-Year (YoY) trend analysis.

+  * City selection is pre-defined.
+Next steps include Dynamic Parameters to fetch data for any global coordinate on demand.